Introduction

 Transactions with wholly owned members of a group

-FRS 102 paragraph 33.1A offers an exemption from disclosing transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member.
+Old and new FRS 102 paragraph 33.1A offers an exemption from disclosing transactions entered into between two or more members of a group, provided that any subsidiary which is a party to the transaction is wholly owned by such a member.
 There is no requirement to state explicitly that the exemption is being taken.

 Disclosure of a parent and ultimate controlling party

-FRS 102 paragraph 33.5 requires disclosure of the name of the parent and, if different, the ultimate controlling party (which may be another entity or individual).
+Old and new FRS 102 paragraph 33.5 requires disclosure of the name of the parent and, if different, the ultimate controlling party (which may be another entity or individual).
 Additional disclosure requirements from company law also apply and further details can be found in the helpsheet Disclosure of related undertakings, parent entities and ultimate controlling parties.

 Disclosure of related party transactions

 Sufficient disclosure should always be provided to enable users of the accounts to understand the nature of the relationship and the balance, transaction or commitment as well as its effect on the accounts.
-FRS 102 paragraph 33.9 sets out the minimum required disclosures for each type of related party transaction:
+Old and new FRS 102 paragraph 33.9 sets out the minimum required disclosures for each type of related party transaction:

 - the nature of the related party relationship;